rachelrh/journal-my-life/README.md

   - Heroku Link:

  Additional Notes:
- - Do not have screenshots of app design because have not been in contact with design members and frontend members.
+ - Do not have screenshots of app design because have not been in contact with design members and frontend members since midpoint.